ABOUT US CONTACT US DISCLAIMER HOME PAGE NEWS AND VIEWS SEARCH UNIVERSITY OF DIVERSITY

 routinely hands over prescription glasses with no hands-on assessment,

-nor the appropriate ‘touch-and-feel’ required to custom fit the eyewear."
+nor the appropriate touch and feel required to hand craft the eyewear.

 A well-known optical chain's list of expectations for